b-kwizera/alu-shell/README.md

 10-fizzbuzz: prints numbers 1 to 100, printing FizzBuzz for multiples of 15, Fizz for multiples of 3, Buzz for multiples of 5
 11-read_and_cut: Displays username, UID, and home directory path from /etc/passwd using a while loop
 12-tell_the_story_of_passwd: Displays a story for each user in /etc/passwd using while loop and IFS
+13-lets_parse_apache_logs: Displays IP and HTTP status code from Apache logs using awk